cceh/kosh/docs/deployment.md

 ## Running Kosh

-Kosh can be deployed natively on Unix-like 2systems or via Docker.
+Kosh can be deployed natively on Unix-like systems or with Docker.

 If you deploy it natively on Linux systems, data synchronization is guaranteed, i.e. if you modify any file of a data module, Kosh will update the index.
 This feature is not available for macOS.